aliktl/professional/Interview questions & answers.md

 20. **What is the purpose of the "if __name__ == '__main__':" statement in Python?**

     This statement allows you to write code that can be both used as a standalone script and imported as a module.
 The code under this statement only executes if the script is run directly.

-These questions cover a range of fundamental Python concepts that are commonly asked in interviews for junior positions.
-Make sure to practice coding examples and understand these concepts thoroughly to prepare effectively for your interview.